Britannia Coconut Dancers: Membership

 One long-standing member of the troupe is Dick Shufflebottom, whose service of 50 years was celebrated in 2006 and who continued as an active member in 2013, aged 76.
 The youngest member of the troupe at that time was Gavin McNulty, age 26.

 Performances

 The main annual performance is on Easter Saturday, but rehearsals take place weekly throughout the year and form a social occasion.

 In 2013, the annual performance was threatened by public sector austerity as the police and local authority threatened to withdraw support for the traffic management and security at the event.
+The troupe also perform at many other local events but perhaps most significantly dancing the route of the parade from Broadclough Mill and onstage during the Bacup and Stacksteads Carnival, as well as being the home troupe at "The Crown Affair" which is an annual event on the first Sunday in July, which the troupe organises in conjunction with The Crown Inn.